aristanetworks/anta/README.md

 ### How to test devices reachability

+The python script [check-devices-reachability.py](scripts/check-devices-reachability.py) checks the devices reachability using eAPI:

-- Update the devices [inventory](examples/devices.txt) with the devices IP address or hostnames.
+- Update the devices [inventory](examples/devices.txt) with the devices IP address or hostname
-- Run the python script [check-devices-reachability.py](scripts/check-devices-reachability.py).
+- Run the python script [check-devices-reachability.py](scripts/check-devices-reachability.py)
-- Check the result in the console.
+- Check the result in the console

 ```shell
 vi devices.txt